 Whether you're interested in reshaping your current internal recruitment program or are interested in how a third party can help you find the right fit, the information below will help inform your decision.

 A shorter process means a better candidate experience!

 Many employers across North America who have effectively adjusted their recruitment efforts have shortened their time to hire for a job or project by a full work-week (five days).
 Not only does this save employers on the costs associated with a lengthy hiring process, it provides candidates with a better job search experience that can help keep employers from losing top candidates to another job or project.

 Get ready!
 The recruiting process will be competitive!

-When job volume is down by 50 per cent across North America, however, the job market in the new world of work will be a competitive one, and any time employers decrease their time to hire during the recruitment process, hiring teams will engage better candidates.
+The job market in the new world of work will be a competitive one, and any time employers decrease their time to hire during the recruitment process, hiring teams will engage better candidates.

 If your organization is looking to adjust your recruitment process to effectively hire new employees or engage contingent workers, the information provided on the recruitment process below will provide insights on current best practices.